gamemanual0/gm0/source/docs/software/adv-control-system/control-system-internals.rst

 .. note::
    The original version of the Control Hub (REV-31-1152) used in FIRST Global actually used a `Dragonboard 410c <https://www.96boards.org/product/dragonboard410c/>`_ as the compute board.

 The Control Hub compute board runs a customized version of Android 7.1.
-It does not have a proper heatsink on the SOC, only RF shield that does not touch the SOC, which can cause thermal throttling when heavy processes such as vision pipelines are used.
-A large amount of heat seems to be sunk by the daughterboard PCB which acts like a heat spreader.
+It does not have a proper heatsink on the SOC, only an RF shield that does not touch the SOC, which can cause thermal throttling when heavy processes such as vision pipelines are used.
+A large amount of heat seems to be sunk by the daughterboard PCB, which acts like a heat spreader.

 - SOC: Rockchip RK3328